shankar-dh/GitHub-Actions/README.md

     ```
 ### Writing Pytest Tests
 - Let's create a test file named test_pytest.py within the test folder.
 This file will contain a series of test functions, each aimed at verifying the behavior of specific functions within calculator.py.
 - We've prepared four test functions (test_fun1, test_fun2, test_fun3, and test_fun4) to test the functions within calculator.py.
 Each test function uses the assert statement to validate the expected outcomes.
-Refer the file under test folder for your reference.
-Link
+Refer the file under test folder for your [reference](https://github.com/shankar-dh/Github-actions/blob/main/test/test_pytest.py).